Brainlabs-Digital/moneypenny/README.md

 a single 'domain:www.example.com' entry.

-The output gives some summary statistics to do with the number of links/domains entered/disavowed along with the 'new_domains' - which result from applying a domain limit, 'old_domains' - the domains from the original disavow file, and 'link_entries' - the individual links to be disavowed.
+The output gives some summary statistics to do with the number of links/domains entered/disavowed along with 'domain_entries' - which contain the new domains from applying a domain limit and the domains from the original disavow file, and 'link_entries' - the individual links to be disavowed.

-To modify your existing file, pass your original file, and this dictionary to:
+To modify your existing file, pass your original file to extract_file_contents(), and use this as the first parameter to:

 	combine_with_original_disavow()

-This will maintain the order (and comments) of your original disavow file.
+With the dictionary output of disavow_file_to_dict() as the second parameter.
+This function will maintain the order (and comments) of your original disavow file.

 For testing an existing disavow file against a file containing a list of URLs, simply call:

-	disavow_both_ways()
+	apply_disavow_files()

 With your disavow file as the first parameter, and your URLs file to test as the second.
 The output is a dictionary, the most relevant keys of which are 'disavowed' and 'non_disavowed'; the rest are statistics summarising the input files